Ventolin

 Side effects

-Like all medications, Ventolin has the potential of causing side effects, although not everyone experiences them.
+Like all medications, Ventolin has the potential to cause side effects, although not everyone experiences them.

 Common Ventolin side effects include: